 Minute Maid Park made national headlines at the beginning of the 2015 with its fried chicken and waffle cone.
 For the record, it is as good as it looks!
 The dish is part of a larger park-wide menu that infuses local flavors with a unique twist.
 The ballpark also features three restaurants by Houston-based celebrity chef Bryan Caswell.
 Staying at the ballpark to eat is always a good option!

 If eating at the stadium isn’t for you, within walking distance of Minute Maid are a handful of excellent dining options offering a great pre-game meetup or post-game celebration.
 For the more upscale dining experience try the nationally acclaimed Vic & Anthony’s Steakhouse directly across from the ballpark.
-Jackson Street Barbecue offers mouthwatering BBQ served up Houston-style by three of Houston’s most acclaimed chefs, Greg Gatlin (Gatlin’s BBQ), Bryan Caswell and Bill Floyd of Reef and El Real.
-Don’t forget about Home Plate Bar & Grill for the favorite neighborhood sports bar.
+Jackson Street Barbecue offers mouthwatering BBQ served up Houston-style by three of Houston’s most acclaimed chefs, Greg Gatlin (Gatlin’s BBQ), Bryan Caswell and Bill Floyd of Biggios and Grotto.
+Don’t forget about HTX Fan Tavern and Home Plate Bar & Grill for the favorite neighborhood sports bars.
 For more options take a short walk to Discovery Green or downtown’s other dining locations.

 Cheer on one of the best teams in baseball with thousands of other fans as they chase playoff hopes.
 Each time a home run is hit by the Astros the Minute Maid train blows its horn, shoots fireworks, and chugs its way across the stadium wall towards Union Station.